Amplinity/Amplinity/README.md

 - 👋 Hi, I’m @Amplinity
 - 👀 I’m interested in ...
 Music production
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... programming
-- 🎵 I generally Focus on music production but my interest in computer science lead me to start learning python.
+- 🎵 I generally Focus on music production but my interest in computer science lead me to start learning programming.
 - 💻 I am beginner and struggling.
 - 📫 How to reach me ...